COBRAPROsimulator/COBRAPRO/paper/paper.md

 %   -> where M is the total number of data points in your experiment
 %--------------------------------------------------------------------------
 % C/20 capacity test conducted on LG INR21700 M50T cells
-load('data_INR21700_M50T/capacity_test_data_W8_Diag1.mat','t_data','I_data','V_data')
+load('data_INR21700_M50T/capacity_test_data_W8_Diag1.mat')
-t = t_data;
+% Assign your data variables to t, I, and V t = t_data;
 I = I_data;
 V = V_data;
-...
 ```
-Note that `Parameters_LG_INR21700_M50.m` outputs `param`, a structure containing the nominal DFN parameters for a LG INR21700-M50 cell as well as the simulation settings, e.g., discretization method, DAE initialization method, current type, etc.

 Once the all user inputs have been defined, run the `DFN_pso_0_05C.m` code to start the PSO.
-Once the PSO is finished, the code prints the identified parameters and objective function values to the Command Window:
+Once the PSO is finished, the code prints the identified parameters, and the voltage and SOC objective function values to the Command Window:
 ```
 Displaying identified values...
 ------------------------